gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 whoami
 ```
 The output should be 'root' which means we have succesfully generated a new user and added him to the group of sudoers.
-Now you can open a new terminal and connect to your new user via ssh. **For windows please see at storypoint 1b.**
+Now you can open a new terminal and connect to your new user via ssh. **For windows please look at storypoint 1b.**
 ```
 ssh <yournewuser>@<IP-address>
 ```
 You see why we need a strong password?
 At the moment everybody with the password of the <yournewuser> can login to your VPS.
 Let's work an that.

 ## 4. Generating a RSA key pair
 Our goal in this chapter is to activate the ssh login with a private key.
 After that we will turn off the password login.

 ### 4a.
 MAC OS
 Let's open a new terminal on your **local** machine.